Skip to content

 lam --> ldap

-Keycloak is the OIDC/SSO provider for user-facing web applications.
+Keycloak is the OIDC/SSO provider for the MDAPI organisation.
 It runs in the keycloak namespace with a dedicated Postgres backend.

 Realms: